 We are currently working towards our 6th Green Flag and the areas that we are concentrating on for this are litter, food and the environment and water.

 Primary 5 children continue to monitor litter in the playground as litter pickers.
-Monitors regularly weigh the amount of litter collected and report back to the school on the amount collected awarding red, amber or green on the amount of litter having to be picked off the ground.
+Monitors regularly weigh the amount of litter collected and they helped update our graph that is on display on our Eco Board.